 In order for a store or property owner to be liable for causing a slip and fall, they must have had knowledge of the hazard in the first place.
 For example, if a store owner knew about a leaking pipe that had been dripping off and on out onto the floor for days on end, they did have a reasonable amount of time to make repairs, close off that section of the store, see that it was mopped up regularly, or to at least put out caution signs.
 A person who slipped and fell if the store owner did not do any of those things would be able to sue the owner and win.
 On the other hand, if a pipe burst all of a sudden and caused a spill that resulted in a customer slipping and falling, it could be argued that the owner did not have knowledge of the hazard, and therefore is not liable.

 In some cases, the business or property owner may not have had literal knowledge of a hazard, but they could have had constructive knowledge.
 For example, they may not have seen with their own eyes that a standing puddle had formed at the entrance of their store during a rain storm, but they could construct that knowledge fairly easily.
 Rain equals puddles, which are a serious hazard on smooth linoleum.

 If you sustained any type of injury during a slip and fall at a business or another person’s home, you should contact a West Kelowna slip and fall lawyer to discuss fault, negligence, and liability.
-Call our experienced slip and fall lawyers at the Preszler Law firm today at 1-844-373-8202.
+Call our experienced slip and fall lawyers at the Preszler Injury Lawyers today at 1-844-373-8202.